fortran-lang/minpack/README.md

 E.  Hillstrom and other contributors as listed on page 8 of the [User Guide for MINPACK-1](http://cds.cern.ch/record/126569/files/CM-P00068642.pdf).

-Since 2012 Ondřej Čertík has maintained a github repository for minpack with many contributions from Carlos Une and Zuo Zhihua.
+Since 2012 Ondřej Čertík has maintained a GitHub repository for minpack with many contributions from Carlos Une and Zuo Zhihua.

 In 2021 Jacob Williams started a new minpack repository at github and